rgov/netinstall/README.md

 # Netinstall

-The script provides a boot service
+The script provides a PXE boot service including a dhcpProxy server and a TFTP server.

 Netinstall is designed primarily for networks with an authoritative DHCP server.
 It sniffs the network for DHCP Request packets and extends the DHCP server's DHCP Offer response to point to its own boot service.